Comic Con Liverpool: Prop and set exhibits

-Monopoly Events is famous for providing a vast array of props and set builds for its visitors to enjoy, with Comic Con Liverpool being no exception, visitors can find exhibits such as a full-sized X-wing fighter from Star Wars, the Tardis from Doctor Who, the DeLorean Time Machine from Back to the Future, a full-sized Peterbilt Truck from Transformers, a talking Falkor head from The NeverEnding Story film which guests could sit atop of and have a photograph taken as well as the Swamp of Sadness from the same film and Del Boy's flat from the cult British television show Only Fools and Horses and much more.
+Visitors of Comic Con Liverpool can find exhibits such as, a full-sized X-wing fighter from Star Wars, the Tardis from Doctor Who, the DeLorean Time Machine from Back to the Future, a full-sized Peterbilt Truck from Transformers, a talking Falkor head from The NeverEnding Story film (which guests could sit atop of and have a photograph taken), as well as the Swamp of Sadness from the same film, Del Boy's flat from the cult British television show Only Fools and Horses, and much more.

-New props and sets which have been introduced since the November 2021 event include the Mystic Grill from The Vampire Diaries, the Cobra Kai dojo from Cobra Kai as well as the Myagi-Do dojo, the Fiat Cinquecento from The Inbetweeners and more, many of these being used with celebrities in photoshoots.
+New props and sets which have been introduced since the November 2022 event include, the Mystic Grill from The Vampire Diaries, the Cobra Kai dojo from Cobra Kai as well as the Myagi-Do dojo, the Fiat Cinquecento from The Inbetweeners, and more.

 Retro gaming area and other attractions

-Comic Con Liverpool has a large area dedicated to retro gaming consoles for visitors to play, in 2020 the event moved this feature into a larger area upstairs and included tournaments and big-screen battles and races between gamers.
-In May 2022 new areas were created, offering the public opportunities to play tabletop board games, Dungeons and Dragons, Warhammer and more.
+Comic Con Liverpool has an area dedicated to retro gaming consoles for visitors to play, in 2020 the event moved this feature into a larger area upstairs and included tournaments and big-screen battles and races between gamers.
+In May 2022 new areas were created, offering the public opportunities to play tabletop board games, Dungeons & Dragons, Warhammer and more.
+April 2023 saw the introduction of eSports at the event, offering tournaments, live streaming and more.

 Trader zone

-Within the main ECL exhibition hall, there is a vast trader zone that contains 100s of dealers selling film and television, comic and science fiction-related memorabilia, comics, games, artwork, toys, and collectibles.
+Within the main ECL exhibition hall, there is a trader zone that contains hundreds of dealers selling film and television, comic and science fiction-related memorabilia, comics, games, artwork, toys, and collectibles.
+As of April 2023, a smaller "Artists and Makers" zone was added to the event in the ACC Liverpool foyer area, featuring arts and crafts for sale in a smaller area by independent artists and small businesses specialising in small handmade items.

 Artists alley

-The event has a large Artists Alley section which is situated inside the ACC Liverpool, where the public can meet published comic book artists and authors, and buy pieces of their work.
+The event has a large Artists Alley section which is situated inside the ECL Liverpool, where the public can meet published comic book artists and authors, and buy pieces of their work.